Bocchio01/CFD_Simulation_Engine/README.md

+> [!CAUTION]
+> Unfortunately, the code still doesn't work properly.
+Looks like Reynolds number doesn't affect the solution and the bottom vortices are not created.
+I really have no idea why.
+I'm still working on it.

-# Lid-driven cavity incompressible flow
+# Lid-driven cavity incompressible flow (steady state)

-This assignment is about solving the well known **2D lid-driven cavity incompressible flow** problem using different algorithms and schemes.
+This assignment is about solving the well known **2D lid-driven cavity incompressible flow (steady state)** problem using different algorithms and schemes.

 <div align=center>